 Wisconsin's Farmland Preservation Program (FPP) provides counties, towns, and landowners with tools to aid in protecting agricultural land for continued agricultural use and to promote activities that support the larger agricultural economy.
 Through this program, counties adopt state-certified farmland preservation plans that map areas identified as important for farmland preservation and agricultural development based upon reasonable criteria.
-Most of the property affected by this project is zoned A-1 Farmland Preservation.
-DATCP certified the Jefferson County Farmland Preservation Plan in 2012.
-The plans identify farmland preservation areas in the county and local governments may choose to adopt an exclusive agricultural zoning ordinance to ensure that farmland covered by the ordinance is eligible for farmland preservation tax credits.
+Jefferson County has a DATCP-certified Farmland Preservation Plan.
+The plan identifies farmland preservation areas in the county and local governments may choose to adopt an exclusive agricultural zoning ordinance to ensure that farmland covered by the ordinance is eligible for farmland preservation tax credits.
 Such an ordinance must also be certified by DATCP.
+As of the 2019 tax year, all towns in Jefferson County have county-administered zoning.

 Within these farmland preservation areas, local governments and owners of farmland can petition for designation by the state as an Agricultural Enterprise Area (AEA).
 This designation highlights the importance of the area for agriculture and further supports local farmland preservation and agricultural development goals.
 Designation as an AEA also enables eligible landowners to enter into farmland preservation agreements.
 Through an agreement, a landowner agrees to voluntarily restrict the use of his/her land to agriculture for fifteen years.
 None of the land that would be acquired for this project is part of an AEA.
 Both AEAs and FPP zoning areas are required to follow the state soil and water conservation standards to protect water quality and soil health.